the musical theatre writing challenge

 Once you sign up you will receive creative writing prompts every weekday (Mon-Fri) during the month of May.
 Your goal is to make it to the end.
 Simple!

 Writers are notorious procrastinators, but there’s no time for that here.
-On Monday-Thursday you will be given a daily task and 36 hours in which to complete it.
-On Fridays you will receive a bigger task but, as we’re so nice, we’re giving you the whole weekend to complete and upload it.
+Every day at 10pm you will be given a task and given 36 hours in which to complete it (you'll submit it by 10am 2 days later).

 We know that musical theatre writers come in all varieties – some of you write the book, some lyrics, some music, and other multiple combinations of the above.
 Therefore, each prompt will either be clearly adaptable to your particular skill, or have clear instructions on how to approach it.